karimelgazar/course_to_local_website/chrome_subtitles.md

 1- make a shortcut from the original `chrome.exe`
 - You can find it by
-    1. open a new tab and enter this `chrome://version/`
+    1. open a new tab in google chrome and enter this `chrome://version/`
     2. the full path is at `Executable Path`

 2- Right-click on the shortcut Add This To The `Target (section)` in the `Shortcut (tab)`